-- Choose Apple (₲) > Sleep from the menu bar. - Press the power (也) button on the back of your iMac. - Choose Apple (€) > System Preferences, click Energy Saver, and set a sleep timer. - Press and hold the Play/Pause (>u) button on your Apple Remote for 3 seconds.
+- Choose Apple (♥) > Sleep from the menu bar. - Press the power (ひ) button on the back of your iMac and click Sleep in the dialogue box that appears. - Choose Apple (€) > System Preferences, click Energy Saver, and set a sleep timer. - Press and hold the Play/Pause (>u) button on your Apple Remote for 3 seconds.

-To wake your iMac, press the power (\bigcirc) button, any key on the keyboard, or any button on the Apple Remote.
+To wake your iMac from sleep, do one of the following:

+- Press any key on the keyboard.

+- Press any button on the Apple Remote.

+- · Click the mouse.

+- Press the power (ひ) button on the back of your iMac.

 When your iMac wakes from sleep, your applications, documents, and computer settings are exactly as you left them.